joeshull/what_the_fish_betta/README.md

 Here are a few things I'll need to do:
 - [x] Get a list of fish species in Colorado
-- [x] Download least 500 photos for each species of fish to classify
+- [x] Download at least 500 photos for each species of fish to classify
 - [x] Retrain a MobileNet classifier to classify fish species
-- [ ] Train it, or make a new one so it classifies accurately
+- [ ] Train it better, or make a new one so it classifies accurately
 - [ ] Make and release an app

 ## AUTHOR